 UBO Register

-The UBO register will be accessible to the public.
-For those who don’t know, UBO Register is a national database that maintains accurate and up-to-date information about ultimate beneficial owners.
-Moreover, the register will also add the information of trusts and similar organizations that were free from this rule earlier.
+The EU UBO register will be accessible to the public.
+For those who don’t know, the UBO Register is a national database that maintains accurate and up-to-date information about ultimate beneficial owners (UBOs).
+Moreover, the register will also add information on trusts and similar organizations that were free from this rule earlier.
 It will give the general public access to more accurate information on all EU companies and organizations.

 -